brisbanemakerspace/bms-wiki/howto/create-induction.md

 ## 0. Get the right permissions
 Before you can do anything in this guide, you need the right permissions.
 We use single sign on which means you already have an account, just [tap here](https://learn.brisbanemaker.space) to login using the member portal.

-***After*** you've logged in at least once, please reach out to someone on the infrastructure team or committee to adjust your permissions.
-We'll need to assign a role that allows you to create and edit Moodle courses.
+***After you've logged in at least once***, please reach out to someone on the infrastructure team or committee to adjust your permissions.
+We'll need to assign a role that allows you to create and edit Moodle courses. *Note for admins: that page is [right here](https://learn.brisbanemaker.space/admin/roles/assign.php?contextid=1&roleid=2).*

 ## 1. Create a new course
 Each induction is called a course in Moodle.
 To do create a new one, follow the steps below.